pkcoff/OFI-BGQ-BuildEnv/README.md

 git clone https://github.com/pmodels/mpich.git
 ```

-NOTE: Workaround for current MPICH pmi change:
-Due to some pmi changes for now you will need to revert this commit:
-cd mpich ;
-git revert ec1e13b

 ## Setup/Configure

 Create a link from the mpich directory into libfabric to support the libfabric embedded build within mpich: